shekharsorot/aks-labs-fork/workshops/advanced-aks/workshop.md

 ### Tainting the System Node Pool

 Now that we have created a user node pool, we need to add a taint to the system node pool to ensure that the user workloads are not scheduled on it.
-A taint is a key-value pair that prevents pods from being scheduled on a node unless the node has the corresponding toleration.
+A taint is a key-value pair that prevents pods from being scheduled on a node unless the pod has the corresponding toleration.
 You could taint nodes using the [kubectl taint](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#taint) command, but since AKS can scale node pools up and down, it is recommended to use the [--node-taints](https://learn.microsoft.com/azure/aks/use-node-taints) option from the Azure CLI to ensure the taint is applied to all nodes in the pool.

 Run the following command to add a taint to the system node pool.